 - The lymphatic system is made up of many vessels that carry fluid throughout the body.

 - Lymphedema is an abnormal buildup of protein-rich fluid in any part of the body as a result of malfunction in the lymphatic system.
+You can be born with it (primary lymphedema) or develop it as a result of damage to the lymphatic system, such as after surgery or infection (secondary lymphedema).

 - Early-stage lymphedema can be treated with nonsurgical interventions, including medication, a healthy diet and manual compression.